-Figure 6 presents the findings from the VAR with total securities issuance as the financial market variable.
+Figure 4 presents the findings from the VAR with total securities issuance as the financial market variable.
 Panel A presents the cumulative impulse response functions and Panel B presents the forecast error variance decompositions.

 The impulse responses indicate that an innovation to securities issuance is followed by an increase in the output and employment of the manufacturing sector.
 The impulse response peaks about 11 months afterward, similar to that observed with stock prices and credit spreads.
 Although the total hours peak response is significant at the 95 percent level, the output response is not significant.
-The results indicate that an improvement in financial markets, as measured by the quantity of securities issued, leads to a lagged improved in manufacturing sector outcomes.
-Given that a major purpose for issuing securities is to finance investment, these findings are consistent with the investment channel highlighted in the agency costs literature.
-Although we can not exclude the possibility that our results capture changes in expectations, the very low levels of securities issuance observed in the early stage of the recovery casts doubt on this alternate explanation.
+The results indicate that an improvement in financial markets, as measured by the quantity of securities issued, leads to a lagged improvement in manufacturing sector outcomes.
+Given that a major purpose of issuing securities is to finance investment, these findings are consistent with the investment channel highlighted in the agency costs literature.
+Although we cannot exclude the possibility that our results capture changes in expectations, the very low levels of securities issuance observed in the early stage of the economic recovery from the Great Depression cast doubt on this alternate explanation.
 As before, the forecast error variance decomposition attributes a significant portion of the variation in output and employment to financial market shocks.